 Warning pattern: chapter title spacing changed after font swap

-Fix: Recheck heading styles in source and normalize spacing/line-height before re-export.
+Fix: Recheck heading styles in the source file and normalize spacing or line height before re-export.

 Verify: Compare chapter-open pages before and after the fix.